SM Rookies: 2013–2017: Formation and debuts of Red Velvet and NCT

 On April 5, 2017, Lucas was introduced, followed by Jungwoo on April 17.
 Jungwoo and Koeun made appearances in the music video of Super Junior member Yesung's single "Paper Umbrella" later that month.
-After almost a one-year absence, member Kun appeared with Lucas and Jungwoo for the opening SM Rookies' Instagram account.
+After an almost one-year absence, member Kun appeared with Lucas and Jungwoo for the opening of SM Rookies' Instagram account.
 In late June, Herin was confirmed as a contestant of Mnet's survival show Idol School, leading to her departure from the team and SM Entertainment.
 Hansol followed in October, participating as a contestant in the KBS survival show The Unit.

-2018: New NCT members, and debut of WayV
+2018: New NCT members and debut of WayV

-In January 2018, NCT unveiled a "large scale project" for the year called NCT 2018, and some members of SM Rookies were seen in Ukraine filming a music video for a possible comeback.
+In January 2018, NCT unveiled a "large scale project" called NCT 2018, and some members of SM Rookies were seen in Ukraine filming a music video for a possible comeback.
 Members Jungwoo and Lucas were spotted alongside other NCT members in the airport en route to Ukraine.
 On January 30, SM Entertainment confirmed the debut of remaining SM Rookies members Kun, Lucas, and Jungwoo through the video "NCT 2018 Yearbook #1".
-On February 13, it was revealed that Lucas and Jungwoo would be making their official debut through NCT U's comeback single "Boss" alongside members Taeyong, Doyoung, Jaehyun, Winwin, and Mark.
-The music video for "Boss" was released on February 18.
+On February 14, NCT U released the single "Boss", recorded by Lucas and Jungwoo alongside members Taeyong, Doyoung, Jaehyun, Winwin, and Mark.

-On July 17, three male Chinese trainees—Hendery, Xiaojun, and Yangyang—were introduced.
-On October 1, it was confirmed that Yiyang (이양) left SM Entertainment and returned to China to join the idol competition show The Next Top Bang.
+On July 17, three male Chinese trainees, Hendery, Xiaojun, and Yangyang, were introduced.
+On October 1, Yiyang confirmed she had left SM Entertainment and returned to China to join the idol competition show The Next Top Bang.
 On December 31, SM Entertainment announced the debut of Hendery, Xiaojun and Yangyang as members of NCT's Chinese sub-unit, WayV.

 2020: Formation of Aespa

 On October 26, SM Entertainment announced the formation of their new girl group, Aespa.
-On October 29, Ningning were introduced as the third member of the group, which debuted on November 17.
+On October 29, Ningning was introduced as the third member of the group, which debuted on November 17.